cleavera/canola/readme.md

 npm ci
 ```

-To build the browser extension go into the individual packages and run:
+To build the browser extension navigate to `./apps/extension` and run:
 ```
 npm ci
 npm run installALl